Table of Contents

 Common Adjustments to EBITDA

 Not all EBITDA numbers are the same.
 Companies often report “adjusted EBITDA,” adding back items they argue are unusual or one-off, such as restructuring costs, legal settlements, or write-downs.
-Sometimes this makes sense—removing non-recurring costs can show a clearer picture of ongoing performance.
+Sometimes this makes sense, as removing non-recurring costs can show a clearer picture of ongoing performance.
 Other times, it can make results look artificially strong.
 Analysts often read the fine print to see what has been adjusted and whether it is justified.

 Limits of EBITDA